kevinpt/ripyl/doc/index.rst

 .. image:: image/uart_hello_small.png

-Using Ripyl is as simple as:
+Using Ripyl is as simple as follows:

 .. code-block:: python